x0rb3l/robelcampbell/_pages/about.md

 What is The Butcher Shop?
 When I was growing up I was a wrestler and my favorite pinning move was called *The Butcher*.
 I thought it only made sense to merge the associated meaning of the name with my skillset in computer exploitation.
 This site will be where I host all my articles on cyber security research.

-Connect with me on LinkedIn and/or shoot me an email if you have questions or need some mentorship.
+Connect with me on LinkedIn and shoot me an email if you have questions or need some mentorship.